sqonk/phext-core/README.md

 strings::shift(string $string, string $delimiter, int $amount);

+/*
-// Split the string by the delimiter and output the last component, returning the shortened input string. strings::popex(string $string, string $delimiter, string &$poppedItem = null);
+    Split the string by the delimiter and return the shortened input string, providing the peopped item as output via the third parameter.

+    If the delimiter was not found and no item was shifted then this method returns the original string.
+*/
+strings::popex(string $string, string $delimiter, string &$poppedItem = null);

+/*
-// Split the string by the delimiter and output the first component, returning the shortened input string. strings::shiftex(string $string, string $delimiter, string &$shiftedItem = null);
+    Split the string by the delimiter and return the shortened input string, providing the shifted item as output via the third parameter.

+    If the delimiter was not found and no item was shifted then this method returns the original string.
+*/
+strings::shiftex(string $string, string $delimiter, string &$shiftedItem = null);

 /*